Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### Can you explain what risk management in software engineering involves and why it is crucial for project success?
-What are the key steps in the risk management process, and what common risks might you encounter in software projects?
+### What does risk management in software engineering involve and why is it crucial for project success?

 **Answer:**